rahulsurti97/cs225_honors/README.md

 ## Usage

---Use 'w', 'a', 's', 'd' to move North, West, South, and East.\n --Press 'q' to quit.\n
+--Use 'w', 'a', 's', 'd' to move North, West, South, and East.

+--Press 'q' to quit.

---Press 'i' to pick up items or interact with people.\n --Press 'l' to look around the room.\n
+--Press 'i' to pick up items or interact with people.

+--Press 'l' to look around the room.

---Press 'b' to see what you have in your bag.\n --Press 'f' to find people or things of interest.\n --Press 'g' to grab some coffee from locations with coffee shops.\n --Press 'c' to drink some coffee.\n
+--Press 'b' to see what you have in your bag.

+--Press 'f' to find people or things of interest.

+--Press 'g' to grab some coffee from locations with coffee shops.

+--Press 'c' to drink some coffee.

-   The caffeine speeds up your brain and slows down time.\n It's almost as if you went back in time by half an hour!\n Too bad your caffeine tolerance is pretty low and you can only drink up to 3 cups a day.\n --Press 'r' to read.\n
+   The caffeine speeds up your brain and slows down time.

+   It's almost as if you went back in time by half an hour!

+   Too bad your caffeine tolerance is pretty low and you can only drink up to 3 cups a day.

+--Press 'r' to read.

---Press 't' to check the time on your watch.\n
+--Press 't' to check the time on your watch.

---Press 'p' to use the phone.\n
+--Press 'p' to use the phone.

---Press 'x' to send a text.\n
+--Press 'x' to send a text.

 ## License